syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ### Column Width

-SfDataGrid allows you to customize the width of each GridColumn in the [SfDataGrid.Columns](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~Columns.html) collection.
+`SfDataGrid` allows you to customize the width of each GridColumn in the [SfDataGrid.Columns](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~Columns.html) collection.
 You can customize the column width by using the [GridColumn.Width](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~Width.html) property.
-By default this property will not be assigned any value and the GridColumn renders in view based on the value of [DefaultColumnWidth](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~DefaultColumnWidth.html) property in SfDataGrid.
+By default this property will not be assigned any value and the GridColumn renders in view based on the value of [DefaultColumnWidth](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~DefaultColumnWidth.html) property in `SfDataGrid`.

 N> You can set the `IsHidden` property as `True` instead of setting column width as `0` to hide a column.